cert-manager/website/content/docs/configuration/acme/dns01/route53.md

 The advantage of non-ambient credentials is that cert-manager can perform Route53 operations in a multi-tenant environment.
 Each tenant can be granted permission to create and update Issuer resources in their namespace and they can provide their own AWS credentials in their namespace.

-#### Referencing your own ServiceAccount within in an Issuer or ClusterIssuer
+#### IAM Role with dedicated Kubernetes ServiceAccount

 > 📖 Read the [AWS + LoadBalancer + Let's Encrypt tutorial](../../../tutorials/getting-started-aws-letsencrypt/README.md)
 > to learn how to deploy cert-manager on EKS and use this authentication mechanism.

 In this configuration you can reference your own `ServiceAccounts` in your `Issuer` or `ClusterIssuer` and cert-manager will get a ServiceAccount token from the Kubernetes API which it will send to STS in exchange for AWS temporary credentials.

-The advantage of this method over IRSA or Pod Identity is that each Issuer can reference a different `ServiceAccount`, which means you can lock down the permissions, such that each `ServiceAccount` is mapped to an IAM role that only has permission to update the zones it needs for that particular
+The advantages of this mechanism are:
+1. Each Issuer can reference a different `ServiceAccount`, which means you can lock down the permissions, such that each `ServiceAccount` is mapped to an IAM role that only has permission to update the zones it needs (unlike Pod Identity or IRSA).
+2. This mechanism works even when cert-manager is deployed outside AWS.

+Here's how to set it up:

 1. **Create a ServiceAccount**